Get

 How the Phantom Goldendoodle Gained Popularity

-The Phantom Goldendoodle was developed to fill a specific role as a companion animal.
+The Goldendoodle, including the Phantom variation, was developed to fill a specific role as a companion animal.
 Golden Retrievers are among the sweetest and most popular purebred dogs, but they also shed heavily.
 The addition of low-shedding Poodle DNA resulted in a hybrid dog with the friendly nature of a Golden Retriever and the coat of a Poodle.

 Goldendoodles come in many colors, but the Phantom pattern is one of the most striking.
 With most Goldendoodles featuring solid coloring, the Phantoms gained popularity for their unique, photo-worthy appearance.
-The fact that they’re also rare and hard to breed deliberately also played a role!
-Like other Goldendoodle varieties, breeders eventually began to offer different size Phantoms in response to popular demand.
+The fact that they’re so rare also played a role in their appeal.
+Because the Phantom coloration is hard to breed and demand is higher for their distinctive look, these dogs tend to be pricier than other Goldendoodles.
+Like other Goldendoodle varieties, breeders eventually began to offer different-sized Phantoms in response to the popular demand.

 Formal Recognition of the Phantom Goldendoodle